 A quick drive up Highway 40 brings you to Granby, home to family-owned Granby Ranch.
 Here, the skiing is beginner-friendly, the panoramic views are unparalleled, and summer nights never seem to end.

-The valley transforms into an oasis as you make your way north into Grand Lake, an idyllic destination for hiking, paddle-boarding, and boat tours.
+The valley transforms into an oasis as you make your way north into Grand Lake, an idyllic destination for hiking, leaf peeping, paddle boarding, and boat tours.
 Additionally, the area is known as the ‘Western Gateway’ to Rocky Mountain National Park, which is truly a sight to behold.

 Farther west, discover the Rocky Mountain spa paradise of Hot Sulphur Springs.
 This small mountain town features Gold Medal Waters for fly fishing, along with 23 thermal pools that line the Colorado River.
 Rejuvenate sore quads in the natural hot springs before making your way back to your Winter Park vacation rental.